Ebiroll/qemu_esp32/README.md

       The options allows you to do connect to the echoserver in order to test the echo server that is running on port 7 wireshark /tmp/vm0.pcap
+      However with latest esp-idf it is broken, needs debugging.

 ```

 http://blog.vmsplice.net/2011/04/how-to-capture-vm-network-traffic-using.html